Preventive Care And Pet Vaccinations in Bellevue, WA

 There is much information out there today about the necessity of vaccines for our pets.
-While the recommendation of the frequency of the vaccines has changed, the need for them has not.
+While the recommendation for the frequency of pet vaccinations has changed, the need for them has not.
 Many serious pet diseases can be easily prevented by vaccination.
 Even if your pet is strictly indoors, they can be exposed to viruses carried in the air, dust, on clothing and even in your yard.
 Vaccinating your pet is very easy and inexpensive protection against costly treatment or premature death of your pet.
 These diseases are out there and many can live in the environment for extended periods of time.

 Recommended every 3 years in adult dogs

 Distemper—is so widespread nearly every dog will be exposed during its lifetime.
 Distempers high death rate makes vaccination is a must.
 Symptoms include coughing, vomiting, diarrhea and other symptoms.

 Hepatitis—affects the dogs liver.
 It spreads through the infected dogs urine and exposure can mean anything from mild infection to death.

 Parvovirus —Is an intestinal infection resulting in viral diarrhea, fever, vomiting and depression.
 Transmitted through an infected dogs urine and feces, it is highly contagious and life threatening, especially in puppies and senior dogs

 Lepto is a bacterial disease that affects animals and humans.
 It is caused by the bacteria of the genus Leptospira.
 Symptoms include fever, severe headaches, muscle aches, vomiting and diarrhea and abdominal pain.
 Some cases show no symptoms at all.